stoplightio/studio/docs/Basics/03-stoplight-config.md

 Any files with the `openapi` and `json_schema` formats will go under the "APIs" panel, and any files with `markdown` or `images` formats will go under "Docs".

+The funny looking stars in the `"include"` are a [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern, for finding files based on a pattern.
+More specifically, we're using an open-source library called [micromatch](https://github.com/micromatch/micromatch ).

 ## Reference

 ### `exclude`